 “I was really hoping you’d find a way to wear the blue one for the trip there.
 I bought it for you because it has clouds on it and you’d be able to wear it while you were in the clouds, and then if disaster struck and the plane went into freefall you’d just float with it because you’d be a cloud too.”

-Faced with the spectre of financial instability, Endymion must relocate for work, leaving his chronically ill boyfriend, Hypnos, to fend for himself.
-Questions of going or staying, breaking up or hanging on, and what is real or imagined, plague these two young men as they fight to keep their grasp on “normal”.
+.In a tiny one bedroom apartment, at five thirty in the morning, a young couple sits on the cusp of a day that will change their lives Questions of going or staying, breaking up or hanging on, and what is real or imagined, plague these two young men as they fight to keep their grasp on “normal”.

 Are We Awake? by queer theatre-maker Charles O’Grady (Kaleidoscope, Telescope) is a tender and human take on the complex relationship between queerness and disability.